autistic-symposium/blockchains-security-toolkit/advanced_expert/attack_reviews/top_immunefi_vulnerabilities/enzyme.md

 ### PoC

 1. Fund malicious contract with WETH to be able to swap it later for USDC to pay for a flashloan.
-2. Make a flashloan of IdleUSCDYield tokens.
+2. Make a flashloan of IdleUSDCYield tokens.
 This will in fact, affect GAV calculations.
 3. During a flashloan, call `buyShares`.
 As GAV calculations are affected, we are buying shares at a discount now.
 4. Repay flashloan.
 5. Call `redeemShares` to sell all the bought shares of Idle fund for a profit.